StyXman/ayrton/doc/source/reference.rst

     Executes an arbitrary binary that is not in :py:data:`path`. *rel_or_abs_path* must be a relative or absolute path.

+.. py:function:: shift (n=1)

+    Pops the first *n* elemnets from :py:data:`argv` and return them.
+If *n* is 1, the value returned is just the first element; if it's bigger than 1, it returns a list with those *n* elements.

 .. py:function:: unset (*args)

     For each variable name in *\*args*, unset the variable and remove it from